-In this paper the basic relationships of combining linear power amplifiers with current dumping switching amplifiers has been presented.
-Presently, a laboratory model of the system which is described and simulated in section 4 is realized.
-Measuring results and experiences taken from the practical realization will be presented in a future paper.
+In this paper, the basic relationships of combining linear power amplifiers with current-dumping switching amplifiers has been presented.
+Presently, a laboratory model of the system which is described and simulated in Section IV is realized.
+Measuring results, and experiences taken from the practical realization, will be presented in a future paper.
+Furthermore, the analysis of an extension of the proposed system applying a capacitive coupling of the linear stage to the switching stage for a further improvement of the system efficiency is under preparation.